 You’ll breathe and sleep better on the first night that you wear your custom-made oral appliance.
 Dr. Thomas will schedule follow-up appointments to check the appliance and ensure the position of your jaw maximizes your breathing capacity while you sleep.
 Improvement in sleep quality can help you feel refreshed and improve medical conditions that sleep disorders contribute to or worsen.

-If you think you have sleep apnea, or if you’ve already been diagnosed with it, Dr. Thomas can help.
+If you think you have sleep apnea, or if you’ve already been diagnosed with it, or if you or your partner is just annoyed by your snoring, Dr. Thomas can help.
 Call us to schedule an appointment or request an appointment online.